-This report presents a reliable method for classifying Bitcoin addresses into known ransomware families, while at the same time avoiding false positives by filtering them out using a binary method before classifying them further.
+This report presents a reliable method for classifying Bitcoin addresses into known ransomware families, while at the same time avoiding false positives to a high degree by filtering out white addresses using a binary method before classifying the remaining addresses further.
 It leaves the author wondering how much harder it would be to perform the same task for ransomware that uses privacy-oriented coins.
 Certain cryptocurrency networks, such as Monero, utilize privacy features that obfuscate transactions from being analyzed in the same way that the Bitcoin network has been analyzed here.
 Some progress has been made towards analyzing these networks^[9].
 At the same time, the developers of such networks continually evolve the code to complicate transaction tracking.
-This could be another good area for future research.
+This could be another promising area for future research.